brnrd/vegetalope/src/pages/blog/2022-12-10-remote-for-parents.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-title: "What are the benefits of working remotely as a parent?"
+title: 'What are the benefits of working remotely as a parent?'
-description: "According to ChatGPT..."
+description: 'According to ChatGPT...'
-pubDate: "2022-12-10"
+pubDate: '2022-12-10'
 ---

 Like everyone, I wanted to play with ChatGPT.